 1. Ordinary Differential Equations (ODE)#

-An Ordinary Differential Equation (ODE) is an equation which contains the derivatives of a function e.g., \(y(t)\), of a single independent variable \(t\).
-ODEs occur in many different applications so it is important that we are able to solve them.
-Simple ODEs can be solved using analytical methods such as integration and Laplace transforms, however, the vast majority of ODEs used in the real world cannot be solved using analytical methods which is why we need a numerical approach.
+An Ordinary Differential Equation (ODE) is an equation which contains the derivatives of a function of a single independent variable.
+ODEs occur in many applications, so it is important that we are able to solve them.
+A simple ODE can be solved using analytical methods such as integration and Laplace transforms, however the vast majority of ODEs used in the real world cannot be solved using analytical methods which is why we need a numerical approach.

 An Ordinary Differential Equation (ODE) is an equation of the form

-These notes will write \(y(t)\) as \(y\) from now on for convenience.
+It is common to express the function \(y(t)\) as \(y\) for brevity.
 The solution of an ODE is the function \(y(t)\) that satisfies the ODE over the domain of \(t\).
 For example, consider the following ODE

 where \(t \in \mathbb{R}\).
 Rewriting this using Leibniz notation and integrating both sides we have